Dimanaux/programming-thoughts/README.md

 ## Methods bodies should be five lines long (or even less).
 Think of method's size.
-How can be large methods convinient?
+How can large methods be convenient?
 They can't.
 If we write 5 lines of code in method we can clearly understand what it does.
 It is easy to debug.
 I have met 300-lined methods, invoking other huge methods and so on.